MESOTHELIOMA – DIAGNOSIS

 REMEMBER: When consulting your doctor, it is important to mention your history of asbestos exposure, otherwise the possibility of an asbestos related disease existing may be overlooked.

 Diagnosing Malignant Mesothelioma

 Diagnosing any form of mesothelioma is extremely difficult as the symptoms mimic the symptoms of many other more common diseases.
-Unless a GP or respiratory specialist is used to diagnosing mesothelioma, they will often look, and test for the more common illnesses the symptoms may present.
+Unless a GP or applicable specialist is used to diagnosing mesothelioma, they will often look, and test for the more common illnesses the symptoms may present.
 This is why it is important if a person has been exposed to asbestos at any point in their life, they should always tell (and re-enforce) this fact to their GP or treating physician.

 In the case of Malignant Pleural (chest) Mesothelioma, often a patient presents to their local doctor complaining of shortness of breath and/or chest pain – often this pain will be coupled to sharp ‘nerve’ type pain just below the shoulder blade in the back ; or in the case of Malignant Peritoneal (stomach) Mesothelioma, it could be an extended uncomfortable and/or painful stomach, or an unexplained lump.

 It is common an X-ray or hi-resolution CT scan will be taken in the first instance – if mesothelioma is present, unexplained shadows or other indications may show up revealing either an excessive fluid build up in the pleural cavity (this is often referred to as pleural effusion), or the suggestion of cancerous tumour activity.
 Remember though, these symptoms may be explained by a multitude of other causes or diseases, they are not exclusive to mesothelioma.